katherinearenas/week-thirteen-challenge-karenas/README.md

 ## Purpose
 The purpose of this project was to create a back-end for an e-commerce site.
-This application usest Express.JS, pg, and Sequelize, to build out a database of inventory of products, along with categories and tags to classify them.
+This application uses Express.JS, pg, and Sequelize, to build out a database of inventory of products, along with categories and tags to classify them.

 ## Installation